harmonicalchemy/modular-emacs/README.md

 # Harmonic Alchemy Modular Emacs:
 ## Introduction:

-**Welcome to Harmonic Alchemy Modular Emacs - _V1.0.3 - Q2-2019_**
+**Welcome to Harmonic Alchemy Modular Emacs - _V2.0.0 RC1 Q2-2019_**

-> **Note:** Currently editing this doc... it's good down to Start Here but after that many changes are going on...
-This note will disappear once this doc is all updated...
+> **Note:** This Doc is not yet complete but will be finished before the new **_Version 2 release candidate_** period is over...
+Everything is done and current down to the **Usage/Strategies for Concurrent Development** Section...
+Everything after that is still being updated and reviewed.
+Read those sections with that in mind.  _(i.e., some new things are not documented yet but old things will be fine)_ This note will disappear once this doc is all updated...
 Thanks!

 This project has been a long time coming.
 Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
 I cloned a few Emacs repos on Github to try different things out for a while.
 I liked some things and tried to get rid of other things later.
 Management became confusing after a while.
 I ended up with lots of questionable elisp code, much of which were things possibly no longer needed!